List of He-Man and the Masters of the Universe characters: King Randor

 King Randor is the ruler of Eternia, son of King Miro, husband to Queen Marlena, and father of Prince Adam and Princess Adora.

-In the original animated series, King Randor is chiefly shown wearing his crown and royal robes, presiding over dinners, and shaking his head over Adam's supposed laziness and Orko's apparent ineptitude.
+In the original animated series, Randor is chiefly shown wearing his crown and royal robes, presiding over dinners, and shaking his head over Adam's supposed laziness and Orko's apparent ineptitude.
 In the episode "Prince Adam No More", he demonstrates battle abilities when he helps He-Man fight off Skeletor's flying robots as they escape from Snake Mountain, mentioning his "strong left hook" from his warrior years.
-In the He-Man and She-Ra The Secret of the Sword movie, he threatens to tear Snake Mountain to the ground in order to rescue Princess Adora after Skeletor and Hordak abduct her a second time.
+In the He-Man and She-Ra The Secret of the Sword film, he threatens to tear Snake Mountain to the ground to rescue Princess Adora after Skeletor and Hordak abduct her a second time.

-In the 2002 series, the character of King Randor was significantly redesigned in appearance and personality, presented as more of a full-time warrior king.
+In the 2002 series, Randor was significantly redesigned in appearance and personality, presented as more of a full-time warrior king.
 Physically, he is tall, muscular, and compelling, somewhat Viking-like in appearance.
 He is introduced during the Great Unrest as a captain who, with comrades including Man-At-Arms, is defending Eternia from evil.
-After battling and mortally wounding the usurper Keldor, Captain Randor is informed by the Council of Elders that he will rule Eternia as king and, that in the times of future trouble, a hero will appear to assist him in defending the land.
+After battling and mortally wounding the usurper Keldor, Randor is informed by the Council of Elders that he will rule Eternia as king and, that in the times of future trouble, a hero will appear to assist him in defending the land.
 Throughout the 2002 series, Randor is shown to be a wise, just, and involved ruler of Eternia, presiding over peace talks with other peoples, forming a ruling council, and, at times, battling the forces of evil alongside He-Man and the Masters.
-As in the original series, he expresses frequent disappointment over Prince Adam's apparent lack of responsibility.
-Like the Sorceress, he too had his figure released belatedly in the toy line (in its closure rather than its opening).

-King Randor is voiced by Lou Scheimer in the 1980s series (including in the He-Man and She-Ra The Secret of the Sword movie and in their primetime Christmas Special), Michael Donovan in the 2002 series, Diedrich Bader in Masters of the Universe: Revelation, and Fred Tatasciore in the 2021 series.
-King Randor will be making making his live action debut in the 2026 reboot portrayed by James Purefoy.
+King Randor is voiced by Lou Scheimer in the 1980s series (including in the He-Man and She-Ra The Secret of the Sword film and in their primetime Christmas Special), Michael Donovan in the 2002 series, Diedrich Bader in Masters of the Universe: Revelation, and Fred Tatasciore in the 2021 series.
+King Randor made his live-action debut in the 2026 film, portrayed by James Purefoy.